OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket/index.md

 One of the reasons given for not addressing the Relative Age Effect (RAE) in development pathways is that we may lose the Q3/Q4 super-elites that they create.
 The [Underdog Effect](https://onemoresummer.co.uk/post/what-is-the-underdog-effect/) hypothesises that the smaller numbers of late born (& late maturers) develop better because they are constantly challenged by being outnumbered by their older or more mature peers.
 While it is highly likely that this level of higher inherent challenge is beneficial, what long term effect does it have in terms of super-elite performance?

+Two measures are used to investigate this further, namely a.
+Players with the most caps (matches played) and b.
+Top 50 Batters & Bowlers by runs and wickets respectively.

+Firstly by caps...

 **England Test Players with 70+ Caps**

 ![](test-caps-70-n-36-.png)